Building Our Bright Future

 Seton Villa Asset Redevelopment Plan

 Building our Bright Future will see Seton Villa continue this legacy and leadership, with over $11m invested in the properties over three years, through a combination of funding form the Daughters of Charity and investment returns.
-The investment includes rebuilding of five existing Seton Villa properties and purchasing two new suitable properties in the local community, enabling systematic redevelopment of all houses.
-This investment will secure a sustainable and bright future for the residents and community, centred on active support and quality services enabling greater independence and capacity building.
+The investment includes rebuilding five existing Seton Villa properties and purchasing two new suitable properties in the local community, enabling systematic redevelopment of all houses.
+This investment will secure a sustainable and bright future for the residents and community, centred on active support and quality services enabling greater independence, choice and capacity building.

 The asset redevelopment by Seton Villa will directly support the City of Ryde Disability Inclusion Action Plan.
 Our properties and services are reflective of the needs of the community and respond to the City of Ryde key organisational objectives – to create healthy, safe and connected communities.
 Seton Villa supports the strategies to maximise participation by all and encourage inclusive and resilient communities.